Students engaged in small group discussions.

-The PhD degree in mass communications is an interdisciplinary program offered jointly by the Department of Life Sciences Communication and the School of Journalism and Mass Communication.
+The Mass Communications PhD is an interdisciplinary doctoral program offered by the School of Journalism and Mass Communication.

 The program offers several internationally recognized areas of research and teaching excellence: